CBT for Psychosis

 - Use evidence-based CBT approaches to reduce distress and disability related to psychotic experiences.

-- Identify ways to normalize psychotic experiences by seeing them as understandable in relationship to an individual’s life story, and capable of being altered when people experiment with different ways of thinking and behaving
+- Identify ways to normalize psychotic experiences by seeing them as understandable in relationship to an individual’s life story, and capable of being altered

 - Create formulations that promote hope and provide direction for treatment and recovery

 - Utilize a collaborative style to engage in guided discovery of solutions to distressing psychosis-related problems

 - Describe ways of integrating this psychological approach with existing treatment methods

 - This course will make more sense to those who are trained in providing therapy, and especially CBT therapy, but will also be mostly understandable to a much broader audience.

 Cognitive Behavioral Therapy (CBT) for psychosis is an evidence-based method to reduce distress and disability related to psychotic experiences, and to support a possible full recovery.
 Psychotic experiences are conceptualized as being understandable in relationship to an individual's life story, and capable of being altered when people experiment with different ways of thinking and behaving.
 Learn how to collaborate with people having these experiences, “exploring the evidence" rather than imposing beliefs, and developing coping options so people are not forced to rely entirely on the often limited effectiveness of medication to address problems.

 The course starts by examining the nature of psychosis and CBT, providing a foundation for understanding how CBT can be helpful.
 Then the basic style of CBT for psychosis is introduced, followed by an introduction to two of the most important techniques.
 Finally, applications of CBT are explored for some of the main problem areas, such as hearing distressing voices, paranoia, delusional beliefs, disorganization, and negative symptoms.